 Check out our bite-sized biosecurity videos.
 Each explores ways we work at the border to prevent the arrival of exotic plant pests.

-Check all requirements for bringing or mailing goods to Australia.
+Bringing or mailing goods to Australia

 Email the Imports team or call 1800 900 090.